fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricChaos.md

 ```

 ### -TimeToRunMinute
-Specifies how long Chaos runs, in minutes; cannot exceed (1/60)*uint.MaxValue.
+Specifies how long Chaos runs in minutes.
+This value cannot exceed the total minutes in [TimeSpan.MaxValue](https://msdn.microsoft.com/en-us/library/system.timespan.maxvalue(v=vs.110).aspx).
-Alternatively, you can stop Chaos by using the [Stop-ServiceFabricChaos](./Stop-ServiceFabricChaos.md) cmdlet or the **StopChaos** API.
+Alternatively, you can stop Chaos by using the [Stop-ServiceFabricChaos](./Stop-ServiceFabricChaos.md) cmdlet.

 ```yaml
 Type: UInt32